MissionMarsFourthHorizon/operation-remote-resupply/Module 3/Operation Remote Resupply, Part 3.md

 	_Downloading the package_

 Now that Visual Studio Mobile Center is configured to build the app, a new build will be initiated each time you check in changes to the GitHub repo.
 Now...wouldn't it be great if each person testing the app could be notified following each successful build?
-Visual Studio Mobile Center can take care of that, too.
+Visual Studio Mobile Center can help with that, too.

 <a name="Exercise4"></a>
 ## Exercise 4: Enable automated distribution ##